VictorShap/Dormitory_NextjsApp/README.md

 <h1>Installation</h1>

 Before you run the application make sure that the following steps are done:
-1. Make sure that python is installed and run the following commands in cmd:
+1. Make sure that python is installed and run the following commands in cmd:</br>
 <code>py -m pip install Django==5.0.6
 py -m pip install django-cors-headers py -m pip install djangorestframework